Qasim Rashid: Talk To Me

 Talk to Me was published on May 17, 2016.
-It is a nonfiction memoir from inspiring thought leaders on how the power of dialogue can overcome racism, xenophobia, intolerance, and violence.
+It is a non-fiction memoir from inspiring thought leaders on how the power of dialogue can overcome racism, xenophobia, intolerance, and violence.
 It highlights the importance of meaningful and moral conversation between people of all faiths, ages, genders, etc., to facilitate understanding and tolerance and promote a more peaceful society.

 Hannah and the Ramadan Gift

-Rashid will release his first children's book through Penguin Publishing, Hannah and the Ramadan Gift.
+Rashid first children's book, Hannah and the Ramadan Gift, was released through Penguin Publishing in 2021.
+The book details the experiences of Hannah, a girl too young to fast during Ramadan.

 Electoral history

 Personal life

-Rashid is an Ahmadi Muslim, is married with three children, and lives in Stafford, Virginia.
+Rashid is an Ahmadi Muslim, is married, has three children, and lives in Naperville, Illinois.
 He is the younger brother of Tayyib Rashid, a United States Marine who runs a social media outreach brand as "the Muslim Marine".
 Tayyib Rashid has also given media interviews and raises awareness about Muslims living in the United States.
 Rashid grew up with actor Lamorne Morris.
 Rashid has defended his Ahmadiyya faith against criticism.